 Juniors (Years 3, 4, 5 and 6): 08.55 – 15:15

 Morning Break: 10:30 – 10:45 Lunchtime Break: 12:00 – 13:00

 Please ensure that children arrive at school punctually.
 Children may go into their classrooms from 8:45 am so that they are settled and ready to start their learning journey at 8:55 am.

-At the end of the day please be on time and wait in the relevant part of the school’s playground to collect your child.
-If you are going to be late please phone the school office to notify the school and we will hold your child at the office until your arrival.
+At the end of the day please be on time and wait in the relevant part of the school’s playground to collect your child, whilst the school is operating in ‘bubbles’ it is more important than ever that children are collected at the set time to allow social distancing between year groups.
 Children will only be released by staff into the care of their parents/carers.
 If you require your child to be picked up by anybody else (childminders, grandparents, play dates etc) please let the school know.
 We will not be able to let the children go home without authorisation from you

 Here’s hoping we will have a mild winter but if not and the school is forced to close as a result of bad weather please listen to the following radio stations KMFM 96.2/101.6 FM, BBC Radio Kent 96.7/104.2 FM and Heart FM 103.1/102.8FM.
 We will publish closures on the website.
 The school phone will also be manned, during the morning from 8:30 am on all days.

 If the school has to close in the course of a school day we will send a parentmail out to inform you.
 Please ensure that if you change your contact details at any point you inform the school.